 Choose Assets > Import Package > Custom Package.
 A file browser appears, prompting you to locate the

-In the file browser, select the file you want to import click Open.
+In the file browser, select the file you want to import and click Open.

 The Import Unity Package window displays all the items in the package already selected, ready to install.